reyadrahman/node/README.md

 ## Setting Up Webhooks
 ### Spark
+The "add bot" page of the website should do this automatically.

-The webhook target url is https://SOME_DOMAIN/webhooks/PUBLISHER_ID/BOT_ID/spark Where `SOME_DOMAIN`, `PUBLISHER_ID` and `BOT_ID` must be replaced with appropriate values.
+In case you want to do it manually, the webhook target url is https://SOME_DOMAIN/webhooks/PUBLISHER_ID/BOT_ID/spark Where `SOME_DOMAIN`, `PUBLISHER_ID` and `BOT_ID` must be replaced with appropriate values.
-Use SparkWebHookManager to set up webhooks.
+Use "SparkWebHookManager" from "https://github.com/deepiksdev/bash" to set up webhooks.

 ### Messenger
 The webhook target url is https://SOME_DOMAIN/webhooks/PUBLISHER_ID/BOT_ID/messenger